LizzyonGit/sotis-lifecoach/README.md

 - Favicon.io for creating favicon icons and html code
 - https://realfavicongenerator.net/ for checking the favicon
 - https://autoprefixer.github.io/ for running through style.css
+- Chrome UA Spoofer to test my website on Safari

 ## Deployment